polytypic/Recalled/Docs/Tutorial.md

 Speaking of readability, one potential worry might be that it might not be obvious that there are computational effects, namely logging, going on.
-Fortunately even though the syntax computational expressions tries to reduce the syntactic difference, the exclamation marks conveniently point out the places where special computation effects happen.
+Fortunately, even though the syntax of computational expressions tries to reduce the syntactic differences, the exclamation marks conveniently point out the places where special computational effects happen.

 ### Straightforward persistent and incremental computations?

-Continuing with out toy, we now have the building blocks to define a `sumLinesOfFiles` computation:
+Continuing with our toy, we now have the building blocks to define a `sumLinesOfFiles` computation:

 ```fsharp